iliaparvanov/portfolio/_posts/2019-05-12-new-feature-in-javascript.markdown

 ---
 In this article, I will lay out how I made a fast static website with a blog and hosted it for free.

 I must first point out that this website is entirely static which makes it a breeze to host.
-Currently, it is hosted for free on [Github Pages][github-pages]
+Currently, it is hosted for free on [Github Pages][github-pages].
+Despite that, it has all the functionality you'd expect from a full-fledged Wordpress blog: analytics, personalized recommendations, easy and hassle-free editing and uploading of posts.

 This blog post will soon be continued.